Reichenberg Fellowship

-The Reichenberg Fellowship is a German non-denominational ecumenical community.
+The Reichenberg Fellowship is a ecumenical Christian community based in Germany.
 In German it is called the Offensive Junger Christen (OJC) e.V..
 It belongs to the EKD and is situated in Reichelsheim in the Odenwald and in Greifswald.
-They are known externally as one of the last remaining supporters of conversion therapy, which is acknowledged as an abusive practice by all professional psychiatric and psychological organisations, most notably they supported such therapy on children until the German law changed in 2020.

 History

 The community was founded by Irmela and Horst-Klaus Hofmann as a contrast movement to the Protests of 1968.
 Horst-Klaus Hofmann was executive secretary of the YMCA-Mannheim and held Christian youth meetings in the offices of the Evangelical Sisterhood of Mary in Darmstadt.
 They invited students to share their family life in their home in Bensheim, Odenwald.
 The family grew to an extended family and subsequently to a Christian community.
 They moved to Reichelsheim, Odenwald and bought the Reichenberg castle.

 Since 1999 the community defines itself as ecumenical.

 Organization

 The community is led by Prior Konstantin Mascher and consists of about 42 full members.

 The Reichenberg Fellowship is member of the EKD charity organization Diakonie and of the German Association of Youth Missionary Movements.
 The “Reichelsheim European Youth Center” is Chapter of YMCA.

 The German Institute for Youth and Society, (Deutsches Institut für Jugend und Gesellschaft (DIJG)) is the OJC's center for study and research.
 Director was Christl Ruth Vonholdt.
 Arthur A. Goldberg is one of its advisory council members.

 The Reichenberg Fellowship operates mainly on donations.